isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 description: ""
 third_nav_title: P1 Parents
 ---
 Administrative Matters
 ======================

-In preparation for your child’s entry to Primary One in 2023, please complete the following administrative tasks before the P1 Orientation Day on 18 Nov 2022.
+<p style="text-align:justify">In preparation for your child’s entry to Primary One in 2023, please complete the following administrative tasks before the P1 Orientation Day on 18 Nov 2022.

 **1.**     **Onboard The Parents Gateway App**

-Please download and install the Parents Gateway app.
+<p style="text-align:justify">Please download and install the Parents Gateway app.
 The instructions to onboard (login for the first time) the platform can be found below.

 <img style="width:65%" src="/images/Introducing Parents Gateway.jpg"><br>